-I don’t want my food to cut my mouth and be like dried shards of cardboard, thankyou very much!
-However, I’ve since discovered that soaking dessicated coconut in something warm to hot makes it a much more yielding and lovely thing.
+I don’t want my food to cut my mouth and be like dried shards of cardboard, thank you very much!
+However, I’ve since discovered that soaking desiccated coconut in something warm to hot makes it a much more yielding and lovely thing.
 Together with my “blueprint recipe” I use and abuse for a lot of my cake creations (being a basic mix of 200g each of butter, sugar, flour and 4 eggs), an idea was starting to form.
 Now, the task was to combine all these flavours into one united cake!

 What more could a traditional sort of girl as Annette is want than a marble cake?
 I mean, it’s as classically British to me as my Bero Book of Baking.
 Except this is a rather rich sponge, permeated with softened coconut and rippled with a fudgy chocolate and coconut batter – I only added the melted choc to a third of the batter so not to overpower the mighty nut!

 As for the raspberries, I considered squishing them into a purée but decided against it favouring that zingy burst you get on biting into a whole, bouncy berry.
 All I needed to do was pipe out simple star shapes on each cake and try to arrange the raspberries artfully on top.
 A wee garnish of a few cursory flakes of the desiccated stuff and some grated chocolate to give a nod and a wink to what lies beneath and bingo, we have birthday cake!

 I dropped this cake off at Annette’s home at 07:40 then by the time she arrived at work for just before 09:00, I’d received a piccie of the cake cut and presumably being divvied up between all the girls (have I said how fantastic they are to feed?
 They are greedy foodies of the highest order and are more than happy to be willing volunteers to test my experimental bakes!).

-- 200g butter
+- 200 g butter

-- 200g caster sugar
+- 200 g caster sugar

 - 4 large eggs

-- 200g self raising flour
+- 200 g self raising flour

 - 1 tsp baking powder

-- 50g dark chocolate, melted
+- 50 g dark chocolate melted

-- 100ml thick coconut milk, warmed
+- 100 ml thick coconut milk warmed

-- 50g desiccated coconut
+- 50 g desiccated coconut

-- 1 punnet raspberries (about 150g)
+- 1 punnet raspberries about 150g

-- 1/2 quantity Swiss meringue buttercream (see recipe below)
+- 1/2 quantity Swiss meringue buttercream see recipe below

 - 3 large egg whites